SeisSol/SeisSol/Documentation/meshing-with-simmodeler.rst

 cost").
 The Smoothing level can also be changed (max 1 for Volume meshing and 4 for Surface meshing according to the manual).
-Finally, the Discrete Face Rotation Angle Limit is also a parameter to consider, for knowing to which extend the CAD model have to be matched.
+Finally, the Discrete Face Rotation Angle Limit is also a parameter to consider, for knowing to which extend the CAD model has to be matched.

 | + > Mesh Size > Absolute > e.g. 5000 will define a maximum mesh size
   in the model.
 | + > Gradation > Rate > e.g. 0.15 will define the coarsening rate
   within the mesh.
 The smaller the value, the slower the coarsening within the mesh.
 | Click on the fault then + > Mesh Size > Absolute > e.g. 250 to define
   the on-fault size.
 | Click on the fault then + > Mesh Size Propagation > propagation
   distance: e.g. 1000, scaling Factor e.g. 2.
-This allow the mesh to
-  remain fine in a box bounding the fault.
+This allows the mesh to remain fine in a box bounding the fault.
 For example here, the mesh is coarsened away from the fault according to the gradation rate set, with a maximum value of 2*250m = 500m within this box.

 | + > Surface Shape Metric > Aspect Ratio > e.g. 3 and
 | + > Volume Shape Metric > Aspect Ratio > e.g. 6 will define quality
-  level that the mesher will try to enforce.
+  levels that the mesher will try to enforce.
 The mesher will not necessarily create a mesh which passes all the Shape Metric set.
-From our experience, setting additional shape metrics do not help improving the mesh.
+From our experience, setting additional shape metrics does not help improving the mesh.
 An easy mesh can reach AR < 10.
 For more complex meshes, AR
   < 40 should be expected.

 Generating the mesh